Techice-Mayuresh2528/Techice-Mayuresh2528/README.md

 ## About Me 👋

-I'm **Ayush**, a software developer passionate about building reliable backend systems and understanding how modern software works beyond the code.
+I'm **Mayuresh**, a software developer passionate about building reliable backend systems and understanding how modern software works beyond the code.
 I enjoy designing APIs, working with databases, and solving problems that require thoughtful architecture, clean implementation, and attention to detail.
 My goal is to build software that is scalable, maintainable, and capable of growing with real-world demands.

 I'm currently deepening my expertise in **Backend Engineering**, **Data Structures & Algorithms**, and **System Design fundamentals** while continuously shipping projects that reinforce these concepts.
 I believe in writing clean, maintainable code, learning from every challenge, and improving through consistent execution.
 Whether it's optimizing an API, debugging complex edge cases, or exploring scalable system architectures, I'm always focused on becoming a better engineer one project at a time.